 Thomas Coke Papers

-Coke took Holy Orders in August 1772 but was ejected from his curacy in Somerset for trying to run the parish on Methodist principles.
-He moved to London and placed himself under the direction of John Wesley, swiftly reaching a position of prominence.
+Coke was ordained into the Anglican diaconate in 1770 and received priestly orders in 1772.
+Appointed to a curacy in Somerset in 1771, Coke was ejected from his post at Easter 1777 for trying to run the parish on Methodist principles.
+He then moved to London and placed himself under the direction of John Wesley, swiftly reaching a position of prominence within the Wesleyan movement.

 Coke maintained an extensive correspondence throughout his life on a wide range of subjects, and the collection consists largely of these letters and associated papers.
-Many of the letters are copies of originals held elsewhere.
+Many of the letters are copies of originals held in other repositories.